rena987/Flixter/README.md

 The following **stretch** features are implemented:

-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
+  * [x] Dark Themed
+  * [x] Use Palette API to set the background of details page to poster image's most vibrant color
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
 * [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.